Probiotics probably aren't making you well, and they could make you sicker

 But the human body — and its microbiome — isn't simple.
-It's complicated, and so what scientists are learning is that simple solutions to fix it don't always work.
+It's complicated, and scientists are learning that simple solutions to fix it don't always work.

 Eran Elinav, a professor of immunology and microbiology at the Weizmann Institute of Science in Tel Aviv, recently published two separate papers looking at how the microbiome responds to probiotics in the prestigious journal Cell.

 In the first study he and his team wanted to understand what happens to healthy people who took probiotics: Did the probiotics stick around and join the other bacteria in the gut's microbiome?